RasagnaSingamsetty/ML-DL/README.md

 Output Gate decides what will be the output of each cell.
 The output value will be based on the cell state along with the filtered and freshest added data.

+LSTM has been implemented for datasets of TCS and Google companies.